Frozen food: History

 Natural food freezing (using winter frosts) had been in use by people in cold climates for centuries.

 In 1861 Thomas Sutcliffe Mort established at Darling Harbour in Sydney, Australia, the world's first freezing works, which later became the New South Wales Fresh Food and Ice Company.
 Mort financed experiments by Eugene Dominic Nicolle, a French born engineer who had arrived in Sydney in 1853 and registered his first ice-making patent in 1861.
 The first trial shipment of frozen meat to London was in 1868.
 Although their machinery was never used in the frozen meat trade, Mort and Nicolle developed commercially viable systems for domestic trade.
 The financial return on that investment was minimal for Mort.
+Regular shipments of frozen meat from Australia and New Zealand to Europe began in 1881, with a consignment of frozen New Zealand sheep exported to London on board the Dunedin.

 By 1885 a small number of chickens and geese were being shipped from Russia to London in insulated cases using this technique.
 By March 1899, the "British Refrigeration and Allied Interests" reported that a food importing business, "Baerselman Bros", was shipping some 200,000 frozen geese and chickens per week from three Russian depots to New Star Wharf, Lower Shadwell, London over three or four winter months.
 This trade in frozen food was enabled by the introduction of Linde cold air freezing plants in three Russian depots and the London warehouse.
 The Shadwell warehouse stored the frozen goods until they were shipped to markets in London, Birmingham, Liverpool and Manchester.
 The techniques were later expanded to the meat-packing industry.

 From 1929, Clarence Birdseye introduced "flash freezing" to the American public.
 Birdseye first became interested in food freezing during fur-trapping expeditions to Labrador in 1912 and 1916, where he saw the natives use natural freezing to preserve foods.
+A 1920s hunting trip to Canada, where he witnessed the traditional methods of the indigenous Inuit, directly inspired Birdseye's food preserving method.

 The Icelandic Fisheries Commission was created in 1934 to initiate innovation in the industry, and encouraged fishermen to start quick-freezing their catch.

 Íshúsfélag Ísfirðinga, one of the first frozen fish companies, was formed in Ísafjörður, Iceland, by a merger in 1937.

 More advanced attempts include food frozen for Eleanor Roosevelt on her trip to Russia.
 Other experiments involving orange juice, ice cream and vegetables were conducted by the military near the end of World War II.